Slackadays/Chata/README.md

 ### Chata Programs

-A Chata implementation is any software that follows the Chata standard.

-An action is a collection of symbols defined within the Chata specification and arranged in a valid way, that either the Chata implementation can abstract or that other actions can access.
+An action is a collection of symbols defined within the Chata specification and arranged in a valid way.

-**`Note`** An action is like a function in regular programming languages, but because functions in Chata have a slightly different way of working, they're called actions instead.
+**`Note`** An action is like a function in regular programming languages, but because functions in Chata have a slightly different way of working, we call them actions instead.

 A Chata program is at least one action with name "main."

+A Chata implementation is any software that follows the Chata standard and can run Chata programs.

 A Chata program file is a text file that contains only text encoded in UTF-8 format, and that end in a `.chata` extension, and that contains a valid Chata program.